Experimenting Your Way to Bolder Innovation

 Encourage Bold/Crazy Ideas

-Bold innovation does not start with ‘ho-hum’ ideas.
+Bold experimentation and innovation does not start with ‘ho-hum’ ideas.
 Running experiments on ideas for minor tweaks to your current offerings will be costly and demoralizing.
 Instead, start with a bold ‘ideation challenge’ – a statement that clearly identifies a big problem for your current customers, or an opportunity to serve new markets with unique, highly differentiated solutions.

 The challenge also specifies constraints to the problem and invites a diverse group of people to submit unconventional, unusual and potentially unfeasible ideas for solutions.
 The goal here is to explore the boundaries of the ‘proximate future’, from as many different perspectives as possible.
 Bold ideas could be based on using new technologies, business models, processes, services, partnerships or some other approach to create new value for customers.